Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-add-certificate-ca-store.md

 The Baltimore certificate might already be installed in your cacerts store, so you need to use the following steps to determine if it has already been installed.

-1. At an Administrator command prompt, navigate to your JDK's **jdk\jre\lib\security** folder, and then run the following to see which certificates are installed:
+1. At an administrator command prompt, navigate to your JDK's **jdk\jre\lib\security** folder, and then run the following command to list the certificates that are installed on your system:

    ```shell
    keytool -list -keystore cacerts